Makkah87/AkumaMG/ReadMe.txt

 Fixes
 -------
+-Switched to Ikemen!
 -Complete overhaul to bring him to my current standards in 2025 -Animations have been redone
+-Redid pretty much all of his CLSNs
+-Switched to CPS2/3 effects
--Chain combos still work but are no longer the focus -A lot of balance changes related to OTGs, +/- frames and recovery of control -Toned down env shakes, and in many cases, outright removed them
+-Removed all alpha effects to evoke that classic look -Chain combos still work but are no longer the focus -A lot of balance changes related to OTGs, +/- frames and recovery of control -Toned down env shakes, and in many cases, outright removed them